US Triestina Calcio 1918

 Unione Sportiva Triestina Calcio 1918, commonly referred to US Triestina or just Triestina, is an Italian football club based in Trieste, in the northern Friuli-Venezia Giulia region.

-Originally established in 1918, Triestina was one of the founding members of Serie A in 1929 and featured in Italian top flight until the late 1950s.
+Triestina was one of the founding members of Serie A in 1929 and featured in Italian top flight until the late 1950s.
 Triestina spent the following decades in lower levels, and during that time the club was folded and re-established several times.
-As of the 2024–25 season it plays in Serie C, the third tier of Italian football.
+As of the 2026–27 season it plays in Serie D, the fourth tier of Italian football.